 Competitive proposals will be invited from final candidates selected by the R.E.B Awards Steering Committee from among all teacher nominations.
 The size of individual grant awards will range from $4,000 to $12,000.

 The first phase of the nomination process requires completion of both the nomination form and a separate letter of support from a second individual.
 Please note that while these forms are available online, hard copies must be returned to The Community Foundation.
-The deadline for nomination forms was 5:00 p.m. on Thursday, February 21, 2013.
+The deadline for nomination forms was Monday, February 24th at 5 pm.
+Nominations are no longer being accepted.

 Nominee Response and Release & Principal Evaluation Forms

 All nominated teachers, along with their principals, will be informed of their nomination.
 The second phase of the nomination process requires completion of both the nominee response and release form and principal evaluation form, which are provided below.
 These forms are due on Monday, March 24th at 5 pm.